lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 -   What would unlock the connection between such action and wider processes of transformative global thinking?
 -   How do we move from individual to institutional and eventual systemic processes of change?
 -   How can we use media and new modes of social communication to increase capacities to contest climate change, envision and build alternative socio-economic systems, development trajectories and new political realities?
--   What actions are needed in crucial economic sectors – those of energy, housing, heating, cooling, transporta-tion, and agriculture – in order to ensure a decarboniza-tion and dematerialization of the economy?
+-   What actions are needed in crucial economic sectors – those of energy, housing, heating, cooling, transporta-tion, and agriculture – in order to ensure a decarbonization and dematerialization of the economy?

 *building consensus on the directions for change*